NicChr/cheapr/README.md

 is working with.

-`cheapr` solves this by introducing distinct C++ types for R’s non-vector elements, enabling compile-time type safety and optimized template specializations.
+`cheapr` solves this by introducing distinct C++ types for R’s non-vector elements, enabling optimised template specialisations.
 The underlying types are C-based and do not need C++ destructors.

 ## `cheapr` C/C++ Types